-Who may take it Eligibility or length of service required to gain leave Amount of leave available Primary carer leave Female employee who is pregnant or has given birth to a child; or the spouse/partner of the biological mother if the mother has transferred her entitlement; or a person who takes permanent primary responsibility for the care, development and upbringing of a child who is under 6 years of age.
-Must meet either the 6-month employment test or the 12-month employment test 26 weeks from 1 July 2020 Special leave Pregnant female employee for reasons connected with her pregnancy Can be taken prior to taking of primary carer leave if eligible for primary carer leave 10 days unpaid Partner's leave Partner/spouse of primary carer and intends to assume responsibility for the care of that child Must meet the 6-month employment test 1 week unpaid
+Who may take it Eligibility or length of service required to gain leave Amount of leave available Primary carer leave Female employee who is pregnant or has given birth to a child; or the spouse/partner of the biological mother if the mother has transferred her entitlement; or a person who takes permanent primary responsibility for the care, development and upbringing of a child who is under 6 years of age. employment test or the 12-month employment test 26 weeks from 1 July 2020 Special leave Pregnant female employee for reasons connected with her pregnancy Can be taken prior to taking of primary carer leave if eligible for primary carer leave 10 days unpaid Partner's leave Partner/spouse of primary carer and intends to assume responsibility for the care of that child Must meet the 6-month employment test 1 week unpaid

 Who may take it Eligibility or length of service required to gain leave Amount of leave available Partner's leave Partner/spouse of primary carer and intends to assume responsibility for the care of that child Must meet the 12-month employment test 2 weeks unpaid Extended leave Employee who is the primary carer in respect of a child; or is the spouse/partner of the primary carer and assumes or intends to assume responsibility for the care of that child.
-If both the primary carer and the spouse/partner want to take extended leave it must be shared (dependent on eligibility).
-Must meet the 6-month employment test Must meet the 12-month employment test 26 weeks unpaid 52 weeks unpaid Negotiated carer leave Employee who is the primary carer in respect of a child; and Must not be entitled to primary carer leave; but Must be entitled to parental leave payments Flexible, depending on the request
+If both the primary carer and the spouse/partner want to take Must meet the 6-month employment test 26 weeks unpaid extended leave it must be shared (dependent on eligibility).
+Must meet the 12-month employment test 52 weeks unpaid Negotiated carer leave Employee who is the primary carer in respect of a child; and Must not be entitled to primary carer leave; but Must be entitled to parental leave payments Flexible, depending on the request